FoofooTheGuy/VidInjector9000/VidInjector9002.5/README.md

 2. move the `VidInjector9002-CLI(.exe)` binary to the `VidInjector9000Resources/` directory within the same directory of `VidInjector9002.5(.exe)`.
 (Create a new directory if it is not there.)
 If you are on MacOS, move the file `VidInjector9002-CLI.app/Contents/MacOS/VidInjector9002-CLI`

 ## Translation
-I gave up trying to translate the program into languages I don't know.
+I gave up on trying to translate the program into languages I don't know.
 So if you want to help, please create a pull request or issue to share your translation.
 Here are some useful tips on how it should be done:

 - Please use a text editor like [geany](https://www.geany.org/) or [notepad++](https://notepad-plus-plus.org/) to ensure all of the text is shown correctly when editing.
 - The `Language` value in the file should be the name of the language in said language, not the word "English" translated.